-- Saline wellfields, comprising multiple bores which intersect a high-permeability area of the Tent Hill aquifer; - Underground mine dewatering, primarily from the Tent Hill aguifer; - Production bore LP2 located north of the TSF (adjacent to LT2), and the TSF5 dewatering system (located on the eastern wall of TSF5) producing from the TSF seepage mound in the Andamooka Limestone aguifer.
+- A saline wellfield, comprising several bores which intersect a high-permeability area of the Tent Hill aquifer; - Underground mine dewatering, primarily from the Tent Hill aquifer; - Production bore LP2 located north of the TSF (adjacent to LT2), producing from the TSF seepage mound in the Andamooka Limestone aquifer.

-- Derive a total groundwater extraction number for the mine area, as the basis for impact assessment. - Monitor abstraction rates from all saline water supply sources. - Maintain an understanding of the mine saline water balance through measurement, derivation or estimation of key parameters. - Estimate groundwater discharge to the underground mine workings.
+- Derive a total groundwater extraction number for the mine area, as the basis for impact assessment and modelling input. - Monitor abstraction rates from all saline water supply sources. - Maintain an understanding of the mine saline water balance through measurement, derivation or estimation of key parameters. - Estimate groundwater discharge to the underground mine workings.